MohammadImanshoja/Modeling-Neuronal-Excitability-and-Development/README.md

 This repository contains simulation notebooks and analysis pipelines developed for a Master's thesis project focused on modeling neuronal excitability.
 The project combines classical biophysical modeling with modern unsupervised deep learning techniques to categorize neuronal firing patterns and analyze developmental changes in neuron physiology.
+This repository is a work in progress and will be expanded.

 ## 📂 Project Overview